-On July 24, 2014, the International Accounting Standards Board (IASB) issued the complete amended IFRS 9, Financial Instruments to replace IAS 39, Financial Instruments: Recognition and Measurement.
-The mandatory effective date of IFRS 9 is for annual periods beginning on or after January 1, 2018 and must be applied retrospectively with some exemptions.
+On July 24, 2014, the IASB issued the complete amended IFRS 9, Financial Instruments to replace IAS 39, Financial Instruments: Recognition and Measurement.
+The mandatory effective date of IFRS 9 was ordinarily for annual periods beginning on or after January 1, 2018 and to be applied retrospectively with some exemptions.
+The Company was eligible and elected to apply the optional transition relief under IFRS 4 that permits deferral of the adoption of IFRS 9 for eligible insurers.
 The restatement of prior periods is not required and is only permitted if information is available without the use of hindsight.